nser77/home/README.md

 # home
-A little project to describe my home infrastructure.
+A little project to describe my hybrid-home infrastructure based on Linux.

 # Table of Contents
 - [Overview](#overview)